 If for any reason your want to move your site to a new CMS in the future, this is much easier to accomplish with a decoupled CMS.
 As the front end and back end are separated with a headless CMS, your content can be easily migrated to a new CMS.
 All that’s required is a script and some small adjustments to the Static Site Generator.

 This means you’re flexible.
 You can respond to the changing tech environment if you choose.
 Say in 5 years’ time, a new CMS software becomes available, with great features that you want to avail of.
 If your site is on a traditional CMS, you would need to recreate the whole website to migrate to that new solution.

 With a headless CMS, your content is not stored in a database, making it easy to transition to a new CMS down the line.

-A headless CMS is the perfect solution for a business that requires both a website and a web application.
+A headless CMS is a perfect solution for a business that requires both a website and a web application.
 Managing data for each of these properties is very straightforward if they both run on a headless CMS.

-A user can make change to data on the website and see these changes reflected on the app as well.
+A user can make a change to data on the website and see these changes reflected on the app as well.
 This reduces the labour involved in making updates, simplifying the process for your staff, and also ensures consistency across the platforms.

 Have Questions about Headless CMS?

 There are lots of benefits to transitioning to this new technology.
 Get in touch with our team to discuss building a website on a headless CMS.